!2026: Harts Pass Road closed at Monument Creek

 2.7 miles in from the trailhead you will reach the bridge over Beauty Creek, beneath Beauty Falls.
 Photo below:

-8.3 miles in pass by the intersection with Slate Pass Trail (mentioned above) and continue north on Robinson Creek Trail 478.
+8.3 miles in pass by the intersection with Slate Pass Trail (5,774 ft.) and continue north on Robinson Creek Trail 478.
 At 9.2 miles you will reach Robinson Pass.
 From there you will follow the Middle Fork Pasayten River downhill for 14 miles to its connection with the Pacific Northwest Trail (PNT).

 20.2 miles in you will reach the bridge across the Middle Fork Pasayten River, just beyond this point is the ruins of the "Three Forks Cabin" which collapsed in 2016.
 You will cross two more bridges over the next half mile.
 The three forks area has numerous trail intersections.
 Stay on Robinson Creek Trail 478.